qualweb/core/README.md

 ## Report details

 In this section it's explained the evaluation report in detail.
-For detailed version of the EARL report check [@qualweb/earl-reporter](https://github.com/qualweb/earl-reporter#report-details).
+For a detailed version of the EARL report check [@qualweb/earl-reporter](https://github.com/qualweb/earl-reporter#report-details).

 ```jsonc
   {